Raveenakholia/Raveenakholia/README.md

 ### Hi there I'm Raveena Kholia 👋

 🔭 I’m a ReactJS developer.
-🔭 I’m currently working on a Netflix GPT cloning App, and side by side, I am working on my Logo for my  portfolio website 🌱 I’m currently exploring FrontEnd Development.
+🔭 I’m currently working on a Netflix GPT cloning App with the guidance of Akshay Saini and side by side, I am working on my Logo for my  portfolio website
+🌱 I’m currently exploring FrontEnd Development.